 This page has absolutely nothing to do with the Happy Valley!
 It has everything to do with helping all online users better manage their security and avoid becoming a hacking statistic.
 I don’t like the hassle of security any more than you.
 I do have the advantage over most people of …

-- Knowing what the threats are,
+- Having an understanding of what the threats are,

-- Knowing what the risks are, and
+- Knowing how to evaluate the risks, and

 - Knowing how to protect myself.